Troy vs. South Alabama NCAA Football Odds, Plays and Insights | November 6, 2021

 - South Alabama has played eight games, with four wins against the spread.

-- This year, the Jaguars won ATS in their only game as an underdog of 3 points or more.
+- The Jaguars have been underdogs by 4 points or more once this year and covered the spread.

-- South Alabama's games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).
+- South Alabama has eclipsed the over/under in 50% of its opportunities this year (four times over eight games with a set point total).

-- South Alabama is 3-4 against the spread and 5-2 overall in games when it records more than 21.5 points.
+- South Alabama is 3-4 against the spread and 5-2 overall when the team records more than 21.5 points.

-- In games that South Alabama totals more than 313.9 yards, the team is 3-4 against the spread and 4-3 overall.
+- In games that South Alabama amasses over 313.9 yards, the team is 3-4 against the spread and 4-3 overall.

-- The Jaguars have 13 giveaways this season, while the Trojans have 18 takeaways .
+- The Jaguars have turned the ball over 13 times, five fewer times than the Trojans have forced turnovers (18).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.